What are sales competencies?

 And we all know that closing a deal happens only after the 5th or 6th meaningful interaction with a potential client.
 Which is why communicating the benefits of your product or service is crucial!

-One of my previous bosses was teaching us that, “It’s not enough to be persistent.
+When I think about this sales competency I remember one of my previous bosses teaching us that, “It’s not enough to be persistent.
 You need to be creatively persistent!”

 What does that mean?